MicrosoftDocs/microsoft-365-docs-pr.ru-RU/microsoft-365/security/mtp/advanced-hunting-best-practices.md

 | where ProcessCommandLine == "net stop MpsSvc"
 | limit 10

-// Better query - filters on filename, does case-insensitive matches DeviceProcessEvents
+// Better query - filters on file name, does case-insensitive matches DeviceProcessEvents
 | where Timestamp > ago(7d) and FileName in~ ("net.exe", "net1.exe") and ProcessCommandLine contains "stop" and ProcessCommandLine contains "MpsSvc"